Ipstenu/varnish-http-purge/readme.txt

 Multiple IPs are not supported at this time.

 I have a major issue with writing code I don't use, which means that since I'm only using one IP right now, I don't want to be on the ball for supporting multiple IPs.
-I don't even have a place to test is, which is just insane to attempt to code if you think about it.
+I don't even have a place to test it, which is just insane to attempt to code if you think about it.
 Yes, I could accept pull requests, but that means everyone's at some other person's discretion.
 So no, I won't be doing that at this time.

 = Why don't my gzip'd pages flush? =